foamliu/Facial-Expression-Prediction/README.md

 ## ImageNet Pretrained Models

-Download [ResNet-101](https://drive.google.com/file/d/0Byy2AcGyEVxfTmRRVmpGWDczaXM/view?usp=sharing) into imagenet_models folder.
+Download [ResNet-101](https://drive.google.com/file/d/0Byy2AcGyEVxfTmRRVmpGWDczaXM/view?usp=sharing) into models folder.

 I met OOM error when fine-tuning ResNet-152, you may want to have a try.